-During the year ended December 31, 2015, the Group had entered into several agreements to acquire from the non-controlling shareholders of certain of the Group's subsidiaries the additional interests in those subsidiaries for the total considerations of RMB187,810.
+During the year ended December 31, 2015, the Group had entered into several agreements to acquire from the non-controlling shareholders of certain of the Group's subsidiaries the additional interests in those subsidiaries for total consideration of RMB187,810.
 The Group retains its controlling financial interests before and after the transactions.